Differentially Private Federated Learning: A Systematic Review: Differentially Private VFL and Differentially Private TFL

 Clients transmit prediction results to the server, posing privacy risks of leaking features \cite{pasquini2021unleashing}.
 Therefore, some existing work has introduced DP into the model training of VFL to protect features.
 Chen et al. \cite{chen2020vafl} introduced the concept of asynchrony based on VFL.
 Although there are multiple clients, only one client and server are active at the same time.
 They introduced noise by ``increasing random neuro'' and controlled the variance of Gaussian random neurons to satisfy Gaussian differential privacy (GDP).
 Oh et al. \cite{oh2022differentially} replaced traditional neural network models with a vision transformer (ViT) and used split learning (SL) to bypass the large size issue of ViT by shattering data communication at the slicing layer.
 They also proposed DP-CutMixSL, introducing a Gaussian mechanism to the data smashed by cutout uploaded to the server, making the algorithm satisfy DP.
 Mao et al. \cite{mao2022secure} proposed a new activation function called ReLU, which transforms private shuffled data and partial losses into random responses in forward and backward propagation to prevent attribute inference and data reconstruction in SplitNN.
 Based on this, they introduced differential privacy and added Laplace noise to the forward propagation results in a random response (RR) manner, achieving a fine-grained privacy budget allocation scheme for SplitNN.
 Tian et al. \cite{tian2023sf} introduced "bucket" into the scenario of combining VFL with gradient boosting decision tree (GBDT), allowing the server to only know which bucket a sample belongs to, without knowing the order of the sample in the buckets.
 By moving samples between buckets with a certain probability and adding RR perturbation to each bucket, the samples are protected by DP.
 Li et al. \cite{li2022opboost} proposed condensed-LDP (CLDP) in the context of VFL combined with tree boosting and designed three order-preserving desensitization algorithms for feature information to achieve privacy protection.
+Liao et al. \cite{liao2025privacy} proposed MFVFL, a tensor decomposition-based vertical federated learning framework that resolves feature missingness through client learnable imputation and server low-rank decomposition, while its privacy-preserving variant MFVFL-DP employs tensor robust PCA to mitigate differential privacy noise impact.

 On the other hand, relevant research indicates that privacy information of labels can be inferred based on the gradients returned by the server~\cite{fu2022label,li2021label}.
 Therefore, some existing work has introduced DP into VFL to protect labels of server.
 Yang et al.~\cite{yang2022differentially} proposed a label-protected VFL, where Laplace noise is added to the gradients obtained by the server through reverse derivation to protect label privacy information, as the server needs access to label information when computing gradient values.
 On the other hand, Takahashi et al.~\cite{takahashi2023eliminating} applied Label Differential Privacy to VFL.
 When calculating the loss value, they directly perturb the true labels using General Random Response (GRR) to protect label information.
 Their method successfully mitigated label leakage from the instance space, effectively countering ID2Graph attacks based on tree models.